mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 <p class="u-ImageDescription">Pingdom Tools website speed test scores for the Gridsome version.</p>

-An average Medium page will download some 3-4MB of data *initially.* So it's not that bad but it ain't worthy of the <a href="https://250kb.club/" target="_blank">250kb club</a>.
-We're also basically hitting 3s load time, not ideal if you want to have that crisp instantaneous feel on your ordinary (depending on where you live) bandwidth speed.
+An average Medium page can download some 3-4MB of data *initially.*

+We're not there, but it's not worthy of the <a href="https://250kb.club/" target="_blank">250kb club</a> too.

+We're also basically hitting a 3s load time, not ideal if you want to have that crisp instantaneous feel on your ordinary (depending on where you live) bandwidth speed.

 <hr>